 Driveway width in front of 2 car garages should be 18' wide at garage entry allowing for two off-street parking spaces in front of garage.
-Refer to adjacent Figure 1.8.
+Refer to Figure x.x below.

-Refer to Chapter 4.0, Landscape Guidelines, for allowable paving materials for driveways
+Refer to Chapter 4.0, Landscape Guidelines, for allowable paving materials for driveways $\,$